Vauxhall Zafira Tourer (2012-2018) Review

 As an optional extra, the Zafira Tourer was also offered with an adaptive suspension system called Flexride, which allowed you to firm things up or soften them off according to your mood.
 If we’re honest, it’s actually pretty difficult to notice the differences between modes, so it’s not exactly a must-have.

-Various different engines came and went over the Zafira’s lifetime, so we’ll begin with one that stayed around for the whole duration.
+Various engines came and went over the Zafira’s lifetime, so we’ll begin with one that stayed around for the whole duration.

 This was a 1.4-litre turbo petrol with 140PS, and despite its small capacity, it does a thoroughly decent job of hauling the Zafira around.
-Its low-down perkiness makes it easy to drive in urban traffic, and even with a fully-loaded car it doesn’t struggle too much on the motorway.
+Its low-down perkiness makes it easy to drive in urban traffic, and even with a fully loaded car, it doesn’t struggle too much on the motorway.
 The other petrol choice on offer early on was a naturally-aspirated 1.8, again with 140PS, but we never got to try it.

 As good as the 1.4 is, though, those who regularly have their car packed with people and possessions might well prefer the extra punch of a diesel engine.
-The best of them is the 134PS 1.6, which has appreciably more grunt than the petrol, and while it’s technically a fraction slower against the stopwatch, your progress is actually easier and more relaxed.
+The best of them is the 134PS 1.6, which has appreciably more grunt than the petrol, and while it’s technically a fraction slower against the stopwatch, your progress is easier and more relaxed.

-The car was also offered with a wide range of 2.0-litre diesels, with several different power outputs ranging between 110PS and 195PS, but the one that’s most prevalent is the 170PS version.
+The car was also offered with a wide range of 2.0-litre diesels, with several different power outputs ranging between 110PS and 195PS, but the most prevalent one is the 170PS version.
 It provides quite a bit more pace, with extra low- to mid-range muscle, so it’s worth having if performance is particularly important to you.
 However, it’s an expensive upgrade and we reckon most people will be fine with the smaller diesel.

 Of the engines, it’s the 1.4 petrol that gives you the quietest life.
 The turbocharger means you don’t have to thrash it mercilessly for meaningful performance, and even when you do, noise and vibration are very well contained.

 The 1.6 diesel, tagged as the ‘Whisper Diesel’ by Vauxhall when it was first introduced, is good, too.
-It can’t quite live up to the moniker, but again, noise and vibrations stays well muted, even when you need to work the engine harder.
+It can’t quite live up to the moniker, but again, noise and vibrations stay well muted, even when you need to work the engine harder.

 The 2.0-litre diesel is the noisiest of the engines we’ve tried, but although it's not as quiet or as alternatives in some rivals, even this one isn’t what you’d call raucous.
-You’ll detect a bit of wind-and road noise at motorway speed, more than you will in some rivals, but again, it’s nothing that’ll offend or annoy you.
+You’ll detect a bit of wind and road noise at motorway speed, more than you will in some rivals, but again, it’s nothing that’ll offend or annoy you.

-This is perhaps an area in which the Zafira is a little disappointing by modern standards – even if it does. have an expired five-star rating from Euro NCAP from 2011.
+This is perhaps an area in which the Zafira is a little disappointing by modern standards, even if it does have an expired five-star rating from Euro NCAP from 2011.
 All versions came with a range of standard safety measures aimed at reducing your chances of having an accident, including electronic traction and stability functions, tyre pressure monitoring and bright LED daytime running lights.

-Having said that, though, the Zafira Tourer did achieve the full five stars when it was tested way back in 2011, so safety was evidently fine by the standards of the day.
+Having said that, though, the Zafira Tourer did achieve the full five stars when it was tested way back in 2011, so safety was fine by the standards of the day.

 "The Zafira Tourer went off sale before the new WLTP testing regime - designed to better reflect real-world driving conditions - became compulsory, so the car was only ever tested under the even-more-optimistic NEDC standard."

-According to these figures, the 1.6 diesel is the star of the show with an average return on almost 69mpg (believe that and you’ll believe anything), while any one of the 2.0-litre diesels will return upwards of 50mpg.
 Predictably, the petrols are considerably thirstier, with figures of 42mpg for the 1.4 turbo and 39mpg for the 1.8.
 Even then, though, you’ll do very well to match those figures in the real world.
-For a real world figure, you should knock at least 10mpg off the numbers Vauxhall quotes.
+For a real-world figure, you should knock at least 10 mpg off the numbers Vauxhall quotes.

 Technically, insurance groups range from 11 to 22 on the Zafira Tourer, but in reality, the vast majority of versions sit at around the group 15 or 16 mark.
 Since insurance groupings range from group 1 at the cheapest end of the scale to group 50 at the most expensive, you can be confident that premiums should be reasonably affordable.
 If you really want to cut your costs, choose a version with as modest a power output as you can tolerate.